nanotheorygroup/kaldo/docs/docsource/api_forceconstants.rst

-.. _forceconstant-api:
+.. _forceconstants-api:

-.. currentmodule::kaldo
+.. currentmodule::kaldo.ForceConstants

 ################################
 Finite Difference API Reference
 ################################

-The Finite Difference class is the basis for all of the kALDo calculations.
+The ForceConstants class is the basis for all of the kALDo calculations.
 It holds or calculates the interatomic force constants for the system.

-:ref:`[Source]<src-forceconstant>`
+:ref:`[Source]<src-forceconstants>`

 Attributes
 +++++++++++++++

-.. autoclass:: ForceConstant
+.. autoclass:: ForceConstants
    :members: